-Daily menus are displayed providing three meals and at each sitting there is a choice.
+Daily menus are displayed providing three meals, with a choice at each sitting.

 We also provide special diets to meet physical and cultural needs.
 Please speak to a member of the nursing team for further information.
 Nutrition is an important part of your recovery and we will record your weight monthly unless concerns are raised about your dietary intake and this may be increased.